Chart Color Schemes

 Trinity Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects potentially impacting this region.
-Notable projects include Woolworths Trinity Beach Shopping Centre, Half Moon Bay Estate, Bluewater Living, and Seascape Terraces, Trinity Park.
-The following details those likely most relevant.
+AreaSearch has identified five projects expected to impact the area.
+Key projects include Woolworths Trinity Beach Shopping Centre, Half Moon Bay Estate, Bluewater Living, and Seascape Terraces, Trinity Park.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.